 - Coursework in bioinformatics/computational biology in addition to systems and cellular physiology

-- A journal club that focuses on the application of bioinformatics and mathematical modeling to biological problems.
+- A monthly workshop that focuses on the application of bioinformatics and mathematical modeling to biological problems.

 Overview: The goal of this NIH-supported Training Program is to provide graduate students with broad training in the discipline of reproductive biology, with research areas ranging from cell biology and genetics, to physiology, to mathematical modeling to public health.
 This program is for students who have completed prelims and has a strong emphasis on career development including non-academic paths